ilanbb/SideRSS/README.md

 SideRSS: A Siamese deep neural network for predicting RNA structure from high-throughput RNA probing data

 A TensorFlow implementation of a Siamese convolutional neural networks for predicting RNA structure probabilities from RNA sequence.
-The network outputs a single value for every nucleotide, indicating its probability of being unpaired.
+The network outputs a single value for every nucleotide, indicating its score of being unpaired.

 Requirements: